icmx/linux-guides/source/2-components/11-shell.md

 ##### Structure of `$PATH`

 As it said, `$PATH` contains colon-separated list of directories where system executablee files are stored.
-One can easily check it in any time:
+One can easily check it at any time:

 ```sh
 echo "$PATH"